learn-co-curriculum/cli-project-planning/README.md

 ## How to Get Started On a Successful Project Build

-1. Read through the project requirements [here][requirements] carefully before getting started.
+1. The next lesson includes the project requirements for this project.
+Read through the [requirements][] carefully before getting started.

 2. Come up with a project idea of your own, and devote some time to a planning session.
 Think about the following: